Example-driven consumer-driven contracts.

 Shokkenki aims to make generating and using consumer-driven contracts easy.

-Last published almost 6 years ago by brentsnook.
+Last published over 6 years ago by brentsnook.